runtimeverification/vlsm/BUILDING.md

 After installing VS Code, you need to install the **Remote - WSL** extension.
 Click the *Connect to WSL* button, to open a new editor window in the WSL environment and open the project folder from inside this window.

-Then, install the following extensions in the Remote WSL environment (assuming that [switch-creation](#switch-creation) and [dependencies-installation](#dependencies-installation) have been already done):
+Then, install the following extensions in the Remote WSL environment (assuming that [switch creation](#install-a-switch-for-opam) and [dependencies installation](#install-the-project-dependencies-via-opam) have been already done):

 - [**Fast Unicode Math Characters** extension](https://marketplace.visualstudio.com/items?itemName=GuidoTapia2.unicode-math-vscode)
 - [**VsCoq** Extension](https://marketplace.visualstudio.com/items?itemName=maximedenes.vscoq):